qthompso/tm_devices/docs/advanced/signal_generators.md

 `generate_burst`  writes a trigger to the source, initiating the generation of a burst of waveforms.

-`get_waveform_constraints` will return a list of constraints that the signal generators must be within to be generated.
+`get_waveform_constraints` will return a series of constraints that the signal generators must be within to be generated.
 These constraints can be used before generating a function to make sure that the parameters you will be supplying are not outside the bounds.
 The method only requires the function (except on AWGs) to be provided.
 However, different aspects may need to be provided to get a more accurate representation of what can actually be generated.